tdavchev/DESIRE/README.md

 # DESIRE
-Implementation of the DESIRE framework
+[work in progress] Ongoing Implementation of the DESIRE framework.
+This project welcomes any external contributors interested in this work.

 Author: Todor Davchev